in-toto/attestation/spec/README.md

 *   References to other artifacts SHOULD be an object that includes a `digest` field of type [DigestSet].
 Consider using the same type as [Provenance] `materials` if it is a good fit.

-*   Predicates SHOULD be designed to encourage policies to be "monotonic," meaning that deleting an attestation will never turn a DENY decision into an ALLOW.
-One reason because verifiers MUST ignore unrecognized subject digest types; if no subject is recognized, the attestation is effectively deleted.
-    Example: instead of "deny if a 'has vulnerabilities' attestation exists", prefer "deny unless a 'no vulnerabilities' attestation exists".

 Predicate designers are free to limit what subject types are valid for a given predicate type.
 For example, suppose a "Gerrit code review" predicate only